samducker/legend-state-workshop/slides/intro.md

 ## Render less, less often

 <!--
 Just do less work.
 Rendering is very expensive.
-It involves creating a bunch of memory creating all the elements and rendering them to a virtual DOM, then reconciling and diffing the virtual DOM against the previous state, then rendering the results to the app.
+It involves creating a bunch of memory creating all the elements and rendering them to a virtual DOM, then reconciling and diffing the virtual DOM against the previous state, then rendering native views.

 Your code might also do a bunch of computations while rendering, but that's actually usually much less than the render itself.